FAQs

 What tech sector would suit you?

-In today’s world, just as technology plays such a large part in our daily lives, technology plays a role in practically every organisation, business and institution.
-So if you possess the right qualifications, you could find yourself working in a variety of different circumstances, be it through self-employment, working for private industry, the civil service, or for an NGO or charity.
+In the modern world, technology plays a huge role not just in our daily lives, but in practically every organisation, business and institution.
+Possessing the right qualifications gives you the opportunity to work in a variety of different circumstances, be it through self-employment, working for private industry, the civil service or for an NGO or charity.

 TECH

-The phrase ‘working in IT’ or ‘working in tech’ has grown to mean anything from designing and programming computer systems; to testing and maintaining those systems; to selling and marketing those systems; to training other IT professionals.
-So, the range of employment possibilities open to technology graduates is quite vast.
+Jobs in the tech industry have become diverse, covering everything from designing and programming computer systems to testing and maintaining those systems to training other IT professionals.
+The range of employment possibilities open to technology graduates is now quite vast.

 The three types of technology employee

 Employees account for the majority of the tech industry’s workforce.
-Receiving a set salary for working for a single employer may be the plan for most graduates, but in today’s marketplace it’s not the only option available for qualified professionals.
+Working for a single employer and receiving a set salary might be the plan for most graduates, but there are more options available for qualified professionals in today’s marketplace.

 Where can you work?